What Is Red Yeast Rice Extract?

-So on one hand, the extract is a traditional remedy that helps lower cholesterol.
-On the other, the pharmaceutical manufacturer of Mevacor argues that it owns the rights to the ingredient lovastatin.
+While the extract is a traditional remedy known to help lower cholesterol, the pharmaceutical manufacturer of Mevacor argues that it owns the rights to the ingredient lovastatin.

-This confusion extends to how the supplement is sold in the U.S. Because red yeast rice extract contains a substance classified as a prescription drug, the FDA has requested that several RYRE products be withdrawn from the market because they contained monacolin K. The FDA cited a risk of severe muscle problems that could lead to kidney disease.
+This confusion extends to how the supplement is sold in the U.S. The FDA has requested that several RYRE products be withdrawn from the market because they contain monacolin K, which is chemically identical to the prescription drug lovastatin.
+The FDA cited a risk of severe muscle problems that could lead to kidney disease.

-Despite the FDA's attempts, many people in the U.S. still manage to get similar red yeast rice extracts from other countries or on the Internet.
+Despite the FDA's attempts, many people in the U.S. still manage to get similar RYRE products from other countries or on the Internet.

 How Well Does Red Yeast Rice Lower Cholesterol?

-Studies have shown that certain red yeast rice products that contain statin can significantly lower levels of total cholesterol and specifically LDL, or "bad" cholesterol.
+Studies have shown that certain red yeast rice products that contain statin can significantly lower levels of total cholesterol, specifically LDL, or "bad" cholesterol.
 One showed that taking 2.4 grams per day reduced LDL levels by 22% and total cholesterol by 16% in 12 weeks.
-Another study showed that taking 1.2 grams per day lowered LDL levels by 26% in just eight weeks.
+Another study showed that taking 1.2 grams per day lowered LDL levels by 26% in just 8 weeks.

 However, the results of these studies depend on the amount of statin that is in the extract, and it can vary widely.
 The FDA considers extracts that contain statins to be illegal in the U.S., but many are still available.

-Keep in mind that the amount of monacolin -- perhaps the most important ingredient -- in a red yeast rice extract can vary a lot.
+Keep in mind that the amount of monacolin, perhaps the most important ingredient, in a red yeast rice product can vary a lot.
 There are many different strains of the yeast.
 Different types of fermentation are used.
 One study of different brands of red yeast rice supplements showed that the amount of monacolin ranged from 0% to 0.58%.

 So even though studies have shown that RYRE can lower cholesterol, you can't really know if the supplement brand you're using will have that effect.

-Studies have shown that side effects are mild, like headaches, heartburn, and upset stomach.
+Studies have shown that red yeast rice has mild side effects such as headaches, heartburn, and upset stomach.
 Side effects from prescription lovastatin include elevation of liver enzymes and muscle enzymes, muscle problems, and liver problems.

-But more research needs to be done before we can know about the long-term safety of red yeast rice extract.
+But more research needs to be done before we can know about the long-term safety of RYRE.
 We do know that some types may be more dangerous than others because of high levels of other substances such as citrinic acid.

 RYRE also shares some of the same risks as statins, the class of drugs containing lovastatin.
 Experts say that the risks of lovastatin would logically apply to RYRE -- elevation of liver and muscle enzymes, muscle problems, and liver problems.

 The extract may not be safe for everyone.
-You should not take it if you:
+You shouldn't take it if you: